PrimaveraDeveloper/lithium/ref/hydrogen-2.0/AspNetCore.Webhooks.md

 The `InProcessWebhooksService` implements the `IWebhooksService` using a background service.

-As stated above, when the webhooks builder is initialized only the subscriptions service is registered.
+As stated before, when the webhooks builder is initialized only the subscriptions service is registered.
 This means that, to publish webhooks, the `IWebhooksService` needs to be registered using the builder.

-This is achieved using an extension method on IWebhooksBuilder:
+This is achieved using an extension method on `IWebhooksBuilder`:

 ```csharp
 IServiceCollection services = (...);